yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/external-browser-callback-android.md

 }
 ```

+> ❗️ Important
+>
-> 📘 Without `callback_url`, the user may be left in the browser with no way to return to your app.
+> Without `callback_url`, the user may be left in the browser with no way to return to your app.

 ## 2. Configure your Android app to handle the deep link